 It is the responsibility of the users to regularly check the user agreement, as it may be changed or altered without notice to the users.

 Last, but not least, relax and enjoy yourself.
 That's why these servers exist.
-If you don't enjoy being on any of the servers on the Variety Network, please, contact an administrator and let them know why.
+If you don't enjoy being here, please, contact an administrator and let them know why.
 We'd like to help you if we can.